Polycystic Ovarian Syndrome

 Diagnostic Imaging

-Transvaginal ultrasound shows polycystic ovaries appearing like a string of pearls.
+Transvaginal ultrasound can show polycystic ovaries appearing like a string of pearls.

 Laparoscopy is not necessary, but shows a white ovary with multiple follicular cysts.